Resilient Graph Neural Networks: A Coupled Dynamical Systems Approach: Experimental Results

 \section{Experimental Results}

-\textbf{Results on Pubmed.} We now provide our results on the Pubmed \citep{namata2012query} dataset, with three types of attacks: (i) non-targeted using metattack, reported in Table \ref{table:pubmedMeta}, (ii) targeted attack using nettack in Figure \ref{fig:pubmed_nettack}, and (iii) random adjacency matrix attack in Figure \ref{fig:random_attack_pubmed}.
-Those experiments are done under the same settings in as Section \ref{sec:experiments} in the main paper.
+\textbf{Results on Pubmed.} We now provide our results on the Pubmed \cite{namata2012query} dataset, with three types of attacks: (i) non-targeted using metattack, reported in Table~\ref{table:pubmedMeta}, (ii) targeted attack using nettack in Figure~\ref{fig:pubmed_nettack}, and (iii) random adjacency matrix attack in Figure~\ref{fig:random_attack_pubmed}.
+Those experiments are done under the same settings in as Section~\ref{sec:experiments} in the main paper.
 Overall, we see that our CSGNN achieves similar or better results compared with other baselines.
-Specifically, we see that CSGNN outperforms all the considered baselines under targeted attack (using nettack), and similar performance when no perturbations occur, as can be depicted in Figure \ref{fig:pubmed_nettack}.
+Specifically, we see that CSGNN outperforms all the considered baselines under targeted attack (using nettack), and similar performance when no perturbations occur, as can be depicted in Figure~\ref{fig:pubmed_nettack}.

-\textbf{Absolute performance results on Adaptive Attacks.} In Section \ref{sec:exp_results} we provide the obtained relative node classification accuracy (\%) with respect to the accuracy of GCN.
+\textbf{Absolute performance results on Unit tests.} In Section~\ref{sec:exp_results}, we provide the obtained relative node classification accuracy (\%) with respect to the accuracy of GCN.
 Here, we also provide the absolute results, for an additional perspective on the performance of CSGNN.
-Our results are reported in Figure \ref{fig:unitTestsAbsolute}.
+Our results are reported in Figure~\ref{fig:unitTestsAbsolute}.